Expressive. Raw. Improvised.

 If you’re looking for the classic polished Hollywood sound then this might not be the library for you.
 But you never know, it might just be perfect for a movie about transforming robots.

-You will need the full version of Kontakt 5.6.6 or above.
+You need the full version of Kontakt 5.6.8 or above.
+It will NOT work in the free Player version of Kontakt.
 Please make sure you have the correct version before purchasing.
+If you need help, we have a fully-loaded guide to Kontakt which you can read here.

 Yes!
 What you can’t do is repackage the individual samples or re-release them as another sample library, but you can absolutely use them to make the next score to a film about family, hatred and oil starring Daniel-Day Lewis.